-METHODS: Endodontically (Endodontic Treatment Classification (ETC) scores II and III) treated first and second molars treated between January 2011-October 2017 within a referral setting were included.
-Open apices, combined surgical treatment, ETC score I, patients <18 years or with an ASA-score >2 were excluded.
+Methods: Endodontically (Endodontic Treatment Classification (ETC) scores II and III) treated first and second molars treated between January 2011-October 2017 within a referral setting were included.
+Open apices, combined surgical treatment, ETC score I, patients 2 were excluded.
 Cumulative survival estimates and Cox regression analysis were performed for tooth survival and endodontic healing according to the Glossary of Endodontic Terms.
 Restoration quality was assessed using the FDI criteria.
 Alpha was set at 0.05.